elliesch/flipnslide/paper/paper.md

 | Dynamic Tiling <br> [@nguyen_2023] | $\checkmark$   |            |            |            | $\checkmark$   |
 | **Flip-n-Slide** <br> [@abrahams_2024] |            | $\checkmark$   | $\checkmark$   | $\checkmark$   | $\checkmark$   |

-[*Table 1*: Comparison of other recent input tiling methods with the one presented in this paper.
-The column abbreviations are: **DTS**, dynamic tile size; **NPN**, no pre-training necessary to determine tile size; **IDS**, increases data samples for training; **FCV**, full spatio-contextual view preserved; **NDR**, no data redundancies in overlapping tiles.]{label="tab:compare"}
+[**Table 1**: Comparison of other recent input tiling methods with the one presented in this paper.
+The column abbreviations are: **DTS**, dynamic tile size; **NPN**, no pre-training necessary to determine tile size; **IDS**, increases data samples for training; **FCV**, full spatio-contextual view preserved; **NDR**, no data redundancies in overlapping tiles.\label{tab:compare}]

 Flip-n-Slide is a concise tiling and augmentation strategy, built intentionally for use with large, scientific images where:
 (1) tiling is necessary; (2) data transformations must be limited to rotations and reflections to be realistic; and (3) there is